testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/controls-and-actions.md

 Given below are the controls and actions available in step Test recorder:

 &emsp;**1.
-Mirroring Mode:** This mode enables the device screen mirroring and you can interact in real-time with the device.
+Mirroring Mode:** Mirror mode will allow you to use the app via Testsigma to mirror real live physical device use

 ![Mirroring mode in Test Recorder for iOS](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/test-cases/create-steps-recorder/ios-apps/overview/test-recorder-interface-ios-1-steps-mirroring-mode.png)